ni/measurement-plugin-integration-example-python/README.md

 ### Step 2: Run the Package

-You can run the package `python-sequencer` using the command line.
-The script now requires a mandatory argument to specify the directory where the generated clients and sequence files will be stored.
+To run the `python-sequencer`, open your command line and enter:

 ```bash
 python-sequencer /path/to/sequence/directory